DanielSwift1992/veritas-black-hole-article/article_blackhole_inevitable_en.md

 | Doppler recalibration ($N_{\text{max}} \times 2$) | Distance scale $\times 2$ | <!--VALUE:doppler_years-->194<!--END:doppler_years--> | <!--VALUE:doppler_year-->2219<!--END:doppler_year--> |

 Doubling $N_{\text{max}}$ adds $\ln 2 / \ln \varphi \approx$ <!--VALUE:doubling_delay:float2-->1.44<!--END:doubling_delay--> years to the timeline.

+## Author Contributions

+Sole author.
+Conceptualization, methodology, software, validation, formal analysis, investigation, resources, data curation, writing—original draft, writing—review and editing, visualization, supervision.

+## Funding

+This research received no external funding.

+## Institutional Review Board Statement

+Not applicable.

+## Informed Consent Statement

+Not applicable.

+## Data Availability Statement

+All code, scripts, and generated artifacts needed to reproduce the results are included in the repository.
+Raw and processed data (CSV/JSON) are produced by the scripts under `scripts/` and stored in `build/artifacts/` during the verification pipeline.
+The full verification can be executed with a single command (`veritas check`).

+## Conflicts of Interest

+The author declares no conflict of interest.

 ## References